LuigiBrosNin/UNI/Master first year/Complex systems and network science.md

 - Dynamics -> how the "shape" changes over time

-**Network** -> Abstract mathematical construct representing relations that exist between pairs of objects
+**Network** -> Abstract mathematical construct representing relations that exist between pairs of objects Networks can represent any binary relationship over objects, both can be physical or virtual A network is defined by the list of objects and the relations that exist over objects, not by its visualization

 ##
 ##